Guide to Commercial Playground Swings

 - Standing swing: Some swing seats are actually for your feet!
 Standing swings like the Little Tikes Commercial Freestyler swing are designed for kids to safely stand while experiencing the movement of swinging.
 Swing options like this are exciting and allow kids to pretend they’re surfing or snowboarding!

-- Generation swing seat: Generation swings allow both adults and kids to swing face-to-face.
+- Generation swing seat: A generation swing seat is for adults and kids, allowing them to swing face-to-face.
 This swing gives parents and caregivers a way to immerse themselves in their child’s play and engage with each other on the playground.

 Swings would be nothing without the frame to attach them to.
 Swing set frames are generally either wood or metal and can be cemented into the ground or sit on the ground with anchors to prevent them from moving.
 Commercial playground swings primarily use metal in-ground frames to ensure the frames don’t move, even with frequent use.
 There are a number of different frame types, including: